shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

 # 🎇  Multi-Agent RAG Project 🚀🎆
-In this project, we will implement end-to-end multi-agent RAG pipeline
+In this project, we will implement end-to-end multi-agent RAG pipeline, with langchain langgraph and other third party tools etc,

 ## 📜 License
 This project is licensed under the **MIT License**.
 You are free to use, modify, and share this project, as long as proper credit is given to the original contributors.